Tuesday, February 3, 2026

 Market Reaction:

-• Indian markets rallied sharply on the deal, with indices jumping and the rupee strengthening — reflecting improved investor confidence.
+Indian markets rallied sharply following the deal, with indices rising and the rupee strengthening, reflecting enhanced investor confidence.

 Sector Gains: